scipy-conference/scipy_proceedings/papers/serge_rey/serge_rey.rst

-approaches to (a) foster greater collaboration among weakly connected components in the field of geographic information science, and (b) to allow neighborhood researchers to investigate the performance of multiple different clustering solutions in their work, and evaluate the implications of including space as a formal component in their clustering models.
+approaches to (a) foster greater collaboration among weakly connected components in the field of geographic information science, and (b) to allow neighborhood researchers to investigate the performance of multiple different clustering solutions in their work and evaluate the implications of including space as a formal component in their clustering models.